Ashok0/AtomicHeart-UEVR/README.md

 ## Configuration
 * The VR mod defaults to Left Controller based movement orientation.
 If you wish to use HMD based movement, open 'AtomicHeart_VRFix.lua' and change line 5 to: *local MOVEMENT_ORIENTATION = "1"*
+* If you wish to reduce intense camera movements during cutscenes (this may cause you to face the wrong direction), open 'AtomicHeart_VRFix.lua' and change line 7 to: *local CUTSCENE_LERP = true*

 ## Known Issues
 1) The cursor is slightly misaligned when using Nora and Lock puzzles.